confluentinc/ksql/docs/installation/server-config/index.rst

 .. tip:: When both the ``ksql.queries.file`` property and the ``--queries-file`` argument are present, the ``--queries-file`` argument will take precedence.

-To start the KSQL Server in headless, non-interactive configuration via the command line argument:
+To start the KSQL Server in headless, non-interactive configuration via the ``--queries-file`` command line argument:
     #.
 Create a predefined script and save as an ``.sql`` file.

     #.
 Start the KSQL with the predefined script specified via the ``--queries-file`` argument.